py2ai/py2ai.github.io/_posts/2021-01-31-Drag-and-Drop-CSV-file-with-axis-selection-gui.md

 import sip # can be installed : pip install sip from datetime import datetime
 # We require a canvas class
-import platform

-# Use NSURL as a workaround to pyside/Qt4 behaviour for dragging and dropping on OSx
-op_sys = platform.system()
-if op_sys == 'Darwin':
-    from Foundation import NSURL

 class MatplotlibCanvas(FigureCanvasQTAgg):
 	def __init__(self,parent=None, dpi = 120):